projekt-opal/deployment/README.md

 geo.redirect=http://localhost:8081/getGeoDatasetsHtml
 ```

-Additionally, an `.env` file containing the Elasticsearch configuration is required.
+The `.env` file containing the Elasticsearch configuration only has to be modified, if you changed the values before:

 ```
 ES_INDEX=opal